mitre/secure-coding-case-studies/java/msccs-13.md

     end
 ```

-### Vulnerabilty:
+### Vulnerability:

 <a href="https://www.cve.org/CVERecord?id=CVE-2023-34468">CVE-2023-34468</a> - Published 12 June 2023, Updated 28 September 2023

-Apache NiFi is an open-source, distrubuted data processing system designed to automate various data flows betwen a wide range of systems.
+Apache NiFi is an open-source, distributed data processing system designed to automate various data flows between a wide range of systems.
 NiFi consists of a highly flexible processor / controller service framework that has fostered a rich ecosystem of pre-built components to interact with common technologies including (but not limited to) database systems, message queues, and APIs.

-With this flexibility, comes the inherent risk of vulnerabilites simply due to the sheer attack surface.
-In 2023, a critical RCE vulnerabilty was found within a core abstraction for several database connector components that affected all major versions dating back to the inital release.
+With this flexibility comes the inherent risk of vulnerabilities simply due to the sheer attack surface.
+In 2023, a critical RCE vulnerability was found within a core abstraction for several database connector components that affected all major versions dating back to the initial release.

 The vulnerability is due to a lack of input validation at the configuration layer for two core database connector components that are implemented as controller services: